Jamie-Gargrave/portfolio-pp1/README.md

 -   Header navigation will change to indicate the current page you're on (the text would underline/ change colour slightly).

 -   Added a slight subtle effect to "Full-Stack" on the index page.

+-   Created favicon images via the generate for the site to have an image in the tab view.

 ## Technologies Used